-We believe we have optimized the manufacturing process for the active pharmaceutical ingredient of MAT9001 and have initiated preclinical studies with the MAT9001 active ingredient.
-We completed the first preclinical studies of MAT9001 during the fourth quarter of 2013.
-We commenced manufacturing of GMP batches of MAT9001 late in the first quarter of 2014 and expect to file our IND with the U.S. FDA and commence a human study of MAT9001 during the third quarter of 2014.
-Thereafter we are considering initiating a Special Protocol Assessment Review with the FDA during late 2014 and expect to commence the first pivotal Phase III study of MAT9001 in patients with severe hypertriglyceridemia in late 2014 or early 2015, complete our Phase III program and plan to submit an NDA with the FDA during late 2016, and to commercialize MAT9001 in the United States for the treatment of patients with triglyceride levels greater than or equal to 500 mg/dl, or severe hypertriglyceridemia, during 2017.
+We believe we have optimized the manufacturing process for the active pharmaceutical ingredient of MAT9001 and have completed various preclinical studies with the MAT9001 active ingredient.
+We completed the first preclinical studies of MAT9001 during the fourth quarter of 2013 with others completed during 2014.
+We commenced manufacturing of GMP batches of MAT9001 late in the first quarter of 2014.
+The Company filed its IND for MAT9001 with the FDA on October 20, 2014.
+We expect to commence the first human study of MAT9001 during the fourth quarter of 2014.
+Thereafter we are considering initiating a Special Protocol Assessment Review with the FDA during early 2015 and expect to commence the first pivotal Phase III study of MAT9001 in patients with severe hypertriglyceridemia in mid-2015, complete our Phase III program and plan to submit an NDA with the FDA during early 2017, and to receive approval from the FDA to commercialize MAT9001 in the United States for the treatment of patients with triglyceride levels greater than or equal to 500 mg/dl, or severe hypertriglyceridemia, late 2017, at the earliest.